Promises of N.England Magazine

 Sherri answered, “No, but I love to sketch and take pictures, and art in general!
 So, it happened that after years floating around in my brain as a dream it came to life!
 Would you like to see the original sketch?”

 Of course I did!
 Even as a rough sketch, I could see the details had come to life.
-Especially since I have been to the house.
-They had an open house for family and friends.
-I know one of their friends so I tagged along!
-That’s how I was able to land an interview with the Goodnows.
-I’m sure this is not the last we’ll be hearing from them!
+After construction was completed, the couple had an open house and invited family and friends, and I happened to know a friend of theirs, so I tagged along!
+That’s how I landed the opportunity for an interview in the first place!
+I’m sure this won’t be the last we hear from the Goodnows.